mace-cream/clusterhowto/README.md

 tools all-in-one.
 With the help of Remote-SSH extension of VSCode, you can manage your project directly on cluster as it is in your local.
 You can install many other extensions for your preference, such as Language support (Python/Matlab/C++/...), SFTP and UI Theme.

-IMPORTANT: Once you log in, reset password using the passwd tool and follow the prompt.
+**IMPORTANT Notice** for first time login: Once you log in, reset password using the passwd tool and follow the prompt.

 ```bash
 > passwd
 ```
 The password change is shared, which means your login password to other machines are changed as well.

 ### Remote Desktop
 See [vnc](./vnc.md)

 ### Webpage
 Our lab homepage is located at [http://10.8.4.170](http://10.8.4.170).
 From there you can find the link to our lab's wiki, gitlab and jupyter etc.
 For wiki and gitlab web service you need to register first.
 For jupyter web service, you login with your ssh username and password.

-You can program in Python language using anaconda3 or python2 kernel currently on jupyter.
+You can program in Python language using anaconda3 kernel on jupyter.

 Currently the jupyter kernel is run on manage node and does not support GPU.